-Perhaps the real question is “what is it in us as human beings that we think we have the ability to find solutions for another’s problems?
+What is it in us as human beings that we think we have the ability to find solutions for another’s problems?”

 Interesting enough, research shows that is it is NOT information that leads to behavior change, but rather one’s own internal motivation and the importance of the change in one’s life.